 Students shall contact their teachers as a first level of support for class-related work.
-If a student needs assistance regarding device software and hardware, they will need to send a repair request to (EMAIL).
+If a student needs assistance regarding device software and hardware, they will need to send a ticket to the HelpDesk.

 Student users shall not take devices belonging to The Mississippi School for Mathematics and Science to any other businesses for technical support or repair.